catenarytransit/catenary-backend/readme.md

 - **Avens**: OSM Preprocessor and graph generator for routing (in progress)
 - **Alpenrose**: Distributed system to ingest GTFS-rt and other realtime data (Rose des Alpes); successor to Kactus.
 - **Aspen**: Processing of realtime data and dynamic insertion into other engines.
 Submodule Pando is used for distribution management
+- **Aspen Leader**: Coordinator/leader process for Aspen workers using etcd.
 - **Linnaea**: Visualisation of the graphs for debugging and research paper purposes
 - **Gentian**: Transit graph generation runner (in progress)
 - **Harebell**: Map tile geometry generator creating line ordering optimised graph maps (LOOM) MVT files.